 Being able to accurately authenticate and verify someone’s identity is not only important, it’s now essential.
 In our fast paced, security conscious world, the need to identify ourselves is bigger than ever –whether we’re interacting with an organisation online, on mobile, or in the physical world – and the way organisations identify people is continuously evolving.

 Understanding the evolution of digital identity is critical for businesses.
 More and more of our lives are spent online and on mobile, resulting in changes to consumer behaviour, regulation and technology.
 The businesses who adapt will thrive, and the ones who don’t will find it hard to compete.

-- What is digital identity, and why is it important?
+- What is digital identity and why is it important?

-- The future of digital identity
+- What could the future of digital identity hold?

 - How Experian can help you keep pace and stay competitive